 Let us therefore assume that, especially in B2B, where decisions are usually not made by individuals but by a team, the first contact is anonymous and usually via the website.
 What does it matter here?

-I am not going to go into all the building blocks of trust.
-The most important points are customer orientation, competence, results, aura, personality and integrity.
-The importance of results cannot be overestimated, especially in B2B.
-The sum of completed projects, years in the industry, and statements from satisfied customers (ideally even in video format) speak for themselves and generate a high degree of trustworthiness.
-In B2B, customer orientation is not to be forgotten.
-Just pay attention to how many times you have written you . . . and how many times We . . . on your website.
-The ratio may like to be 1:5 – of course in favor of you.
-So first talk about the needs and then about what great solutions you have developed.
+I will not go into all the building blocks of trust now.
+The most important key points are customer focus, competence, results, aura, personality and integrity.
+The importance of results cannot be overstated, especially in B2B.
+The sum of completed projects, years in the industry, statements of satisfied customers (ideally even in video format) speak a clear language and generate a high degree of trustworthiness.
+In B2B, don't forget customer orientation.
+Just pay attention to how often you have written You ... and how often We ... on your website.
+The ratio can be 1:5 - in favor of You, of course.
+So first talk about the needs and then about what great solutions you have developed for them.

 But it’s about leads, isn’t it?

-Clearly, the goal of your B2B communication, whether online or offline, is to collect leads.
-Afterwards, you convince your customers in a personal conversation and explain the details of your products and services.
+Of course, the goal of your B2B communication, whether online or offline, is to collect leads.
+Then you convince your customers in a personal conversation and explain the details of your products and services.

 Countless studies prove the paramount importance of trust as a decision criterion for potential customers.
-Every investment you make in increasing your trustworthiness through optimized B2B communication will directly translate into an increase in conversion rates.
-So the better you communicate your trustworthiness through your website, the more leads you'll get.
+Any investment you make in increasing your trustworthiness through optimized B2B communication will directly translate into an increase in conversion rates.
+So the better you communicate your trustworthiness via your website, the more leads you will get.

 So what to do?

-In the past few years (and decades) nothing substantial has changed in personal contact.
-Training your salespeople here and selecting the best employees for the sales area is always worthwhile.
-Cold quake is over.
-Measure more or less, too.
+In personal contact, nothing has changed significantly over the past years (and decades).
+Training your salespeople here and selecting the best people for sales is always worthwhile.
+Cold calling is over.
+So are trade shows, more or less.

-Your trustworthiness is best conveyed by the right content on your website.
-Show your results with impressive customer statements.
+The best way to convey your trustworthiness is through the right content on your website.
+Show your results with impressive customer testimonials.
 Show that you know what your customers need.
-Showcase your experience, know-how and passion for your products and services.
-Convince with a modern brand and membership of well-known organisations.
-And let the personality of your key employees work properly.
+Show your experience, expertise and passion for your products and services.
+Convince with a modern brand and affiliation with reputable organizations.
+And let the personality of your essential employees really shine.

-If you want to know how best to implement all this, we will be happy to show you how to do it with our support.
-We have already successfully implemented the matching Content Strategy workshop many times, from startups to corporations.
-We would be happy to show you what you can expect in a free presentation.
+If you want to know how to best implement all this, we'll be happy to show you how to do it with our support.
+The matching Content Strategy We have already successfully implemented this workshop many times, from startups to corporations.
+We would be happy to show you in a free presentation what you can expect.